What are Oats?

 Oats are Heart Healthy

 You may or may not know that heart disease is the number one killer in the United States.
 And, you’re probably trying to think of ways to not be afflicted by this unfortunate disease.
 Fortunately, oats (overnight or in oatmeal form) are great for your heart!
 They contain a fiber called beta-glucan which is shown to be effective at reducing both total and LDL cholesterol levels.
 The beta-glucan can also increase the excretion of cholesterol-rich bile, which in turn helps circulate levels of cholesterol in the blood.
-Last, oats can help with reducing inflammation in the arteries, reducing risks for heart attacks and strokes.
+Lastly, oats can help with reducing inflammation in the arteries, reducing risks for heart attacks and strokes.

-Oats provide vitamins and minerals that your body needs to run properly, including magnesium, thiamine, iron, phosphorus, selenium, copper, zinc, folate, and vitamins B-1 and B-5.
+Oats provide vitamins and minerals that your body needs to be healthy and to run properly, including magnesium, thiamine, iron, phosphorus, selenium, copper, zinc, folate, and vitamins B-1 and B-5.
 Oats are also a good source of antioxidants, especially avenanthramides.
-Many of these nutrients can be found in popular oatmeal toppings as well, meaning it’s easy to increase your nutrient intake.
+Many of these nutrients can be found in popular oatmeal toppings as well, meaning it’s easy to increase your nutrient intake if you want.

 Oats Improve Blood Sugar Control

 Oats can be very beneficial for those who have diabetes.
 The beta-glucan fibers in the oats can help prevent blood sugar levels from rising after a meal.
 Not only that, but the antioxidants, avenanthramides, can increase blood flow.
 To top it off, oats also improve insulin sensitivity which is good if you have a condition like diabetes.

 Oats Help Alleviate Constipation